Posted 15 Oct 2021

 NEW CATEGORY!
 Most Inclusive Employer (sponsored by Babcock International): New for 2022, this category celebrates businesses that recognise the benefits of neurodiversity and go above and beyond to promote inclusion.
 Through proactive support, accessible systems and processes, these employers support their employees to reach their potential.

 Neurodiversity Research of the Year (sponsored by Birkbeck University Research Centre): This category recognises those that are conducting valuable research, aiming to reduce the knowledge gap relating to neurodiversity inclusion.
 Studies will identify ways in which to help neurominorities be at their best and inform best practice for neuro-inclusion.

 Neurominority Achiever of the Year (sponsored by Mace Group): This award celebrates neurominorities who have achieved something they did not think was possible.
 They are someone who has overcome major challenges to succeed either personally, professionally or in their studies.

-Stereotype Buster (sponsored by Hays International): This award celebrates those that do things their own way and prove that narrow stereotypes cannot adequately describe the human experience.
+Stereotype Buster (sponsored by Hays Technology): This award celebrates those that do things their own way and prove that narrow stereotypes cannot adequately describe the human experience.
 The winner will be someone who motivates others, simply by being their authentic self, to challenge mainstream perceptions of gender, class, race, sexuality, disability, or any societal norm.